Guevara-chan/Void-Doctrine/README.md

 # •Sum•
 __Void°Doctrine__ is a low-profile userdata observer, made to detect and log visible [vKontakte](https://vk.com) page changes on demand.
-Just specify a file with some ids/screennames or paste them in `feed.txt` to watch what people when you don't look.
+Just specify a file with some ids/screennames or paste them in `feed.txt` to watch what people do when you don't look.
 __Latest version:__ https://github.com/Guevara-chan/Void-Doctrine/releases/download/0.1/Void.Doctrine.exe (direct link)

 # •Featuræ•